Chiqq3/Chiqq3.github.io/_projects/WISJ_Leisure.md

     </div>
 </div>
 <div class="caption">
-    Visualization of signal propagation challenges in vehicular networks
+    Visualization of signal propagation in vehicular networks with Ray-Tracing
 </div>

 The critical question: **How can we intelligently predict the optimal base station for a moving vehicle to ensure seamless connectivity?**